 Mortgage companies require that mortgage holders with a spouse or children have a life insurance policy.
 A decreasing term policy is perfect in this situation because it is designed to pay off the mortgage when the insured dies.
-It is for this reason that decreasing term life insurance is also called mortgage life insurance.
+For this reason, decreasing term life insurance is also called mortgage life insurance.

 Even someone without a spouse or children should consider this policy if there are other surviving family members.
 It would be unfair to saddle them with debt that is not their own.
 Providing enough money to repay existing debts is the considerate thing to do.

-The coverage level should also reflect enough money to repay other debts like credit card balances, auto loans, personal loans, and providing extra cash for survivors to apply toward living expenses.
-Adults with minor children should also include enough money to cover day care and higher education expenses.
+The coverage level should also reflect enough money to repay debts like credit card balances, auto loans, and personal loans and provide extra cash for survivors to apply toward living expenses.
+Adults with minor children should also include enough money to cover daycare and higher education expenses.